Barrymoonshine/members-only-client/README.md

 ## Key skills employed

-- Static typing with TypeScript with global and local state management and global data types specified in dedicated types directory
+- Static type checking with TypeScript with global and local state management and global data types specified in dedicated types directory
 - Local type checking such as prop and form type checking completed on component/page for simplicity
 - Utilised 'union' types where multiple types may be present for each variable or function parameter
 - Packaged up action types into one type export using 'union' types to improve code readability